YData123/ydata123.github.io/fa24/introml/calendar.md

 <img src="./dalle3.png" width="300" align="bottom">

 <small>
-DALL-E's description of its work:
+DALL-E's proud description of its own work:
 "A black and white 2-dimensional Cubist drawing that abstractly portrays a computer and a brain.
 It blends technological and intellectual elements in a striking monochromatic composition."
 </small>